crossplane-contrib/provider-upjet-azure/provider-azure/docs/configuration.md

-Install official providers either as hosted control planes in Upbound Cloud or as self-hosted control planes using Universal Crossplane (`UXP`).
+Install official provider on self-hosted control planes using Universal Crossplane (`UXP`).

 ## Install the provider
 Official providers require a Kubernetes `imagePullSecret` to install.